 Associate members are persons holding membership in other Christian congregations who wish to retain such membership but desire to participate in the life and mission of this congregation, or persons who wish to retain a relationship with this congregation while being members of other congregations.
 They have all the privileges and duties of membership except voting rights and eligibility for elected offices or membership on the Congregation Council of this congregation.

-C8.03.
+*C8.03.
 All applications for confirmed membership shall be submitted to and shall require the approval of the Congregation Council.

-C8.04.
+*C8.04.
 It shall be the privilege and duty of members of this congregation to:

 make regular use of the means of grace, both Word and sacraments;